-How do I consider the manifestations of dyslexia in terms of their impact on the work of Higher Education Students?
+How do I consider the manifestations of SpLDs in terms of their impact on the work of Higher Education Students?

-Students with SpLD should not be treated less favourably than other students for reasons of their disability.
-If assessors are aware of the manifestations of dyslexia in HE then they will be able to give due consideration to SpLD related factors when marking coursework or examination scripts.
-Students with dyslexia typically experience difficulties with producing written work as quickly as other students; they are more likely to make spelling errors, even in word processed work.
+Students with SpLDs should not be treated less favourably than other students for reasons of their disability.
+If assessors are aware of the manifestations of SpLDs in HE then they will be able to give due consideration to SpLD related factors when marking coursework or examination scripts.
+For example, students with dyslexia typically experience difficulties with producing written work as quickly as other students; they are more likely to make spelling errors, even in word processed work.
 Their punctuation and grammar may be weak and they can often leave out, repeat or introduce small function words or word endings.
 Written assignments may lack 'polish' and assessors may think that such work is 'shoddy' or careless and deduct marks for poor presentation.
-However, in the case of dyslexic students such errors should be understood and overlooked unless accuracy is of vital important in the subject being assessed (Conway and Turner, 2011).
+However, such errors should be understood and overlooked unless accuracy is of vital importance in the subject being assessed (Conway and Turner, 2011).